-Allspice berries are the dried, unripe fruits of a tropical evergreen tree native to Jamaica.
-They are dark brown in colour and average 3mm in diameter.
-The common name allspice is given because the flavour is like a mixture of cinnamon, nutmeg and cloves.
+Allspice dark brown berries are the dried, unripe fruits of a tropical evergreen tree native to Jamaica.
+The common name allspice is given because the flavor is like a mixture of cinnamon, nutmeg and cloves.

 For a flavorful peppercorn mixture for your peppermill, add whole Allspice berries in equal proportions to green, black, and white peppercorns.